buds-lab/aldiplusplus/README.md

 ## Results

+Dictionaries with the computed results can be found in `results/`.
 Our model achieves the following forecasting performance (`RMSLE`) and computation time (min) on the GEPIII dataset, the results of the original competition winning team, a simple statistical approach, a commonly used deep learning approch, and the original ALDI are shown too:

 |   Discords labeled by   |  RMSLE | Computation time (min) |